Last Updated on

 Men who exercise regularly are less likely to have erectile dysfunction and impotence than are men who don’t exercise.
 It’s also been proven to boost sexual satisfaction.
 Plus, exercise improves muscle tone, endurance, and stamina.
 It also burns fat which can boost confidence.
 And when you feel confident and sexy in your own skin it’s easier to be naked and enjoy intimacy more.

 12) Working out Makes Your Bones Stronger

 Consistent weight training improves bone health, strength and formation.
-Anaerobic (weight training) exercises also delays bone loss and which can protect you from developing osteoporosis.
+Anaerobic (weight training) exercises also delay bone loss and which can protect you from developing osteoporosis.
 Reason #28039 why women shouldn’t be afraid of weight training.
 If you want workouts that work best for women click here.

 13) Exercise Improves Quality of Sleep

-Daily exercise can improve quality of sleep you get, cause you to fall asleep quicker, stay asleep longer and feel more rested in the morning.
+Daily exercise can improve the quality of sleep you get, cause you to fall asleep quicker, stay asleep longer and feel more rested in the morning.
 Would you rather fall asleep quickly or toss and turn until you drift off?
 Sleep helps balance hormones and may make it easier to lose weight.